camlawlorforsyth/ACCEPT_project/reduction/README.md

 Once the desired data has been downloaded, reduced to level 2, reprojected and exposure-corrected (see [reduce1.py](reduce/reduce1.py)), and there are no error messages present in "data/good.txt", the region-of-interest (ROI) and point source analysis can be started.
 See the [POINT_README](reduce/POINT_README.md) in [reduce/](reduce) for additional information.

+Upon completion of the ROI and point source analysis, ensure the proper flags for bad clusters (`b`) and done clusters (`d`) are correctly appended in [verify_coords.py](reduce/verify_coords.py).
+'Done' clusters are those that had sufficient counts for analysis, while clusters that had insufficient counts for statistically significant analysis are referred to as 'bad'.

-Upon completion of the point source analysis, run `python verify_coords.py` to check that the region files are in the proper coordinates.
+Next, run `python verify_coords.py` to check that the region files are in the proper coordinates.
 If there are any issues, re-save the region files in the proper coordinates and re-run `python verify_coords.py`.

-Once there are no errors present in "data/good.txt", and all clusters have been analyzed for point sources, continue to Step 3 below.
+Once there are no errors present in "data/good.txt", continue to Step 3 below.

 ## Step 3 ##

 In [process_all_data.py](process_all_data.py), ensure the proper flags for bad clusters (`b`) and done clusters (`d`) are correctly appended.
-'Done' clusters are those that had sufficient counts for analysis, while clusters that had insufficient counts for statistically significant analysis are referred to as 'bad'.

 Ensure that CIAO is running, and then run `python process_all_data.py`.